aiidateam/aiida-core/docs/source/howto/share_data.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 AiiDA archive files can be published on any research data repository, for example the `Materials Cloud Archive`_, `Zenodo`_, or the `Open Science Framework`_.
-When publishing AiiDA archive files on the `Materials Cloud Archive`_, you also get an interactive *EXPLORE* section, which allows peers to browse the AiiDA provenance graph directly in the browser.
+When publishing AiiDA archives on the `Materials Cloud Archive`_, you also get an interactive *EXPLORE* section, which allows peers to browse the AiiDA provenance graph directly in the browser.

 .. _Zenodo: https://zenodo.org
 .. _Open Science Framework: https://osf.io